 Supporting our team to grow with us

 Career growth is one of the top priorities applicants look for in a job.
-It’s certainly a reason our new Junior Customer Care Managers, Lucy and Prue, were attracted to KinCare.
+It’s certainly a reason our new Junior Customer Care Manager, Prue, was attracted to KinCare.

-When they started in our Perth National Call Centre in early 2018, both women already had ambitions of a long career with KinCare.
-The chance to join the Customer Care Team earlier this year, where they have a more hands-on role supporting Customers, was a natural stepping stone.
+When Prue started in our Perth National Call Centre in early 2018, she already had ambitions of a long career with KinCare.
+The chance to join the Customer Care Team earlier this year, where she has a more hands-on role supporting Customers, was a natural stepping stone.
 Receiving training and mentoring from an experienced Customer Care Manager was the icing on the cake.

 With a background in finance and insurance, moving to KinCare was a big change for Prue, but a career switch she couldn’t be happier with.
 After her first role with KinCare in the National Call Centre, Prue moved to the Service Delivery and Scheduling team, before landing in Customer Care in February this year.

 “It’s the best thing I’ve done in my career.
 I’ve been so lucky with KinCare to have those opportunities to get where I am now in such a short amount of time,” she says.